Toloka/docs/en/toloka-kit/recipes/assign-reward.md

 {% include [instantiate](../_includes/recipes/instantiate.md) %}

-### 3. Issue reward to Toloker {#step-three}
+### 3. Issue bonus to Toloker {#step-three}

-Now create the reward for the Toloker.
+Now create the bonus for the Toloker.
 For this, you need the following information:

-- the ID of the Toloker you want to give the reward to
+- the ID of the Toloker you want to give the bonus to
-- the reward amount in U.S. dollars
+- the bonus amount in U.S. dollars
 - a public title and a message the Toloker will receive together with the bonus
-- the ID of the Toloker response for which you assign the reward
+- the ID of the Toloker response for which you assign the bonus

 ```python
 from decimal import Decimal